soheilon21-a11y/post-meeting-legal-analyzer/README.md

 - 📤 Upload meeting transcripts or contracts as files (PDF, DOCX, TXT, MD) — or paste text
 - 🧠 Extract obligations, risks, and action items — from the client's perspective, with risk levels
 - 🔗 Verbatim citations from both the meeting transcript AND the indexed reference contract — and it flags when the two differ
-- ✏️ AI-assisted redlining: the model proposes clause changes, but nothing is applied until the attorney approves or rejects it — human-in-the-loop by design
+- ✏️ AI-assisted redlining: the model proposes clause changes, but nothing is applied until a human approves or rejects it — human-in-the-loop by design
 - 🔐 No tokens or logins for daily use — actions are attributed to the matter owner and stamped into a tamper-evident, hash-chained audit trail
 - 📄 Download the result as a professional PDF report (analysis + redline review)
 - 📖 Download the extracted text of any indexed corpus document